greg-raven/Impeachment-Chronicles/_posts/2018-06-15-a-review-of-various-actions-by-the-federal-bureau-of-investigation-and-department-of-justice-in-advance-of-the-2016-election.md

 ---
-title: 'A review of various actions by the Federal Bureau of Investigation and Department of Justice in advance of the 2016 election'
+title: "A review of various actions by the Federal Bureau of Investigation and Department of Justice in advance of the 2016 election"
 layout: post
 author:
 - U.S. Department of Justice, Office of the Inspector General